LONDON — Links of London founders John Ayton and Annoushka Ducas haven't lost their entrepreneurial fire.

 "Annoushka has been designing jewelry for 17 years and she's certainly not going to stop," he said.
 "Also, we have been investing in some small brands, but not necessarily in the jewelry sector."

-Ayton declined further comment on the couple’s future plans, citing a non-compete clause that runs until January.
+Ayton declined further comment on the couple's plans, citing a noncompete clause that runs until January.
 He said Demetri Koutsolioutsos, who founded Folli Follie with his wife, Ketty, would take over as chairman of Links and that the company would be looking for a new creative director.

-Folli Follie, which was founded in the early ’80s and specializes in fashion jewelry and accessories, is listed on the Athens Stock Exchange.
+Folli Follie, which was founded in the early Eighties and specializes in fashion jewelry and accessories, is listed on the Athens Stock Exchange.

 Madonna turns 59 today, marking another year of show-stopping, one-of-a-kind bold looks from the singer.
 To celebrate, we took a look at the superstar's most memorable fashion moments.
 Here, Madonna sits front row at Versace's spring runway show in 1995.
 See more exclusive photos from the #wwdarchive on WWD.com. #wwdeye (📷: Cédric Dordevic)